 Do-It-Yourself Learn-to-Float and Learn-to-Swim!

 Everyone can learn when they feel safe.
 Connect yourself to a Float Bar or your pool ladder.
-Or, take it to a hotel or community pool.
+Or, take it to a community pool.
 Feel safe, knowing you won’t drift away: you’re securely connected by the tether.
-Float as close to the Float Bar or ladder as you want.
+Stay as close to the Float Bar or ladder as you want.
 Feeling safe, you experience what’s true about water and deep water.
 It holds you up.* Overcome fear.
 Being convinced that you float is a big step toward learning to swim calmly.
 Patent pending.

 Good floats are demonstrated by the students above and below.
 The diagonal float is normal for someone with lean legs.
 A horizontal float is just as good.

 You need the book (and tether).
 You don’t need the DVD and podcast, though they add to your understanding and comfort.
 Much common knowledge is incorrect.
 If you use common knowledge to teach yourself to float, it’s likely that you’ll follow traditional thinking, skip steps, and become discouraged.
 At Miracle Swimming, no step is skipped; success is inevitable.
 Our book, DVD, and podcast teach you how to learn, feeling safe all the time.
 Say goodbye to panic.

 2. How high should the Float Bar be?